 Many people with epilepsy wonder if sleep aids can help them get better quality sleep and minimize seizures.
-While there are some promising results in using sleep aids like melatonin in certain people with epilepsy, this question is still being studied.
+To date, the effect of melatonin on sleep quality in patients with epilepsy is inconclusive.
 Anyone with epilepsy interested in using sleep aids should talk to their doctor for advice.

 Losing sleep can affect the mood and quality of life for people with epilepsy.
 In fact, one of the most common complaints in people with epilepsy is excessive daytime sleepiness.
 Sleep issues in people with epilepsy are likely due to a combination of factors, including the effects of nocturnal seizures, the side effects of antiepileptic drugs, and the stress and anxiety that often go hand in hand with managing epilepsy and coping with the social stigma.